Red fan coral. Photo: Wondrous World Images

 In response to the proclamation proposal, we received 45 unique submissions from a range of stakeholders including: IOT organisations, groups/associations and individuals; mainland-based commercial fishing concession holders and representative bodies; recreational and local fishing groups; research and conservation organisations and mainland-based individuals.
 We also received 12,733 ‘campaign’ submissions facilitated by the conservation sector.

 The Director of National Parks considered all comments that were received through this public consultation process and provided a report to the Minister for the Environment in accordance with the Environment Protection and Biodiversity Conservation Act.
+The marine parks were proclaimed by under the Act in March 2022.

-Two periods of formal public consultation have been held to inform the preparation of the management plans for the marine parks.
+In accordance with the Environment Protection and Biodiversity Conservation Act, two periods of public consultation were held to inform the preparation of the management plans.

 More information